The Foolish Angel Dances with the Devil: Anime

 An anime television series adaptation was announced in the June issue of Dengeki Maoh on April 26, 2023.
 It is produced by Children's Playground Entertainment in cooperation with Gaina, and written and directed by Itsuro Kawasaki, with character designs handled by Yūko Yahiro, and music composed by Takurō Iga.
 The series aired from January 9 to March 26, 2024, on TV Tokyo and other networks.
 (Note: TV Tokyo and TV Osaka list the series premiere on January 8, 2024 at 25:30, which is effectively January 9 at 1:30 a.m.
 JST.)
-The opening theme song is "Otowa" (オトワ), performed by Taiyō to Odore, Tsukiyo ni Utae, while the ending theme song is "Gift", performed by Kaori Ishihara.
-Crunchyroll streamed the series outside of Asia.
+The opening theme song is "Otowa" (オトワ), performed by Taiyō to Odore, Tsukiyo ni Utae, and the ending theme song is "Gift", performed by Kaori Ishihara.
+Crunchyroll is streaming the series outside of Asia.
 Medialink licensed the series in South, Southeast Asia and Oceania (except Australia and New Zealand) for streaming on the Ani-One Asia YouTube channel.